jacobgil/pytorch-grad-cam/README.md

 # Construct the CAM object once, and then re-use it on many images:
 cam = GradCAM(model=model, target_layers=target_layers, use_cuda=args.use_cuda)

+# You can also use it within a with statement, to make sure it is freed,
+# In case you need to re-create it inside an outer loop:
+# with GradCAM(model=model, target_layers=target_layers, use_cuda=args.use_cuda) as cam:
+#   ...

 # If target_category is None, the highest scoring category
 # will be used for every image in the batch.
 # target_category can also be an integer, or a list of different integers